mobify/deckard/README.md

 - `$.browser.version` (full version string)

 ###`$.orientation`
-`detect` also handles binding to `orientationchange`, and updates the CSS classes and properties appripriately if that event is triggered.
+`deckard` also handles binding to `orientationchange`, and updates the CSS classes and properties appripriately if that event is triggered.

 type: **boolean**